SharePoint/sp-dev-docs/docs/declarative-customization/site-design-overview.md

 ---
-title: SharePoint site design and site script overview
+title: SharePoint site template and site script overview
-description: Use SharePoint site scripts and site designs to provide custom configurations to apply when new sites are created. ms.date: 06/14/2021
+description: Use SharePoint site scripts and site templates to provide custom configurations to apply when new sites are created. ms.date: 06/14/2021
 localization_priority: Priority
 ---

-# SharePoint site design and site script overview
+# SharePoint site template and site script overview

 > [!NOTE]
-> - Site designs and site scripts are currently only supported by SharePoint Online.
+> - Site templates and site scripts are currently only supported by SharePoint Online.
 > - In previous versions of SharePoint, site templates were called site designs but will be referred to as site templates moving forward.
 > - SharePoint has a new site template experience that will be available to all SharePoint user with permissions to create SharePoint sites.
 [Learn more about the new site template experience](https://support.microsoft.com/office/apply-and-customize-sharepoint-site-templates-39382463-0e45-4d1b-be27-0e96aeec8398?ui=en-US&rs=en-US&ad=US).
 > - As of today, the site template experience cannot be disabled.